wolfwfr/vimatrix.nvim/README.md

 forming or dying, the chance of glitching characters appearing, how frequently they change and whether or not they change in sync.

-So no worries, you finally found one more plugin that you can configure for days.
+So good news, you finally found one more plugin that you can configure for days.

 ##### 🍃 Recommended settings for matrix reproduction